Tesh N Writings

 “There is a time for everything and a season for everything under heaven…a time to be silent and a time to speak (Ecclesiastes 3:1, 7).

-I can’t begin to count the number of times I have said something to a friend or relative, only for me to regret it the very minute the words were out.
-Most times we are too quick to speak; too quick to blurt out what is on our mind.
-But a truly wise person considers the consequences of one’s words before speaking.
-A wise speaker is sensitive to the moods, temperaments and feelings of those he or she is conversing with.
-A sensitive speaker knows the right words to say at the right time.
-A sensitive speaker knows when to give a soft answer, when to rebuke sternly, when to bring up a matter, and when to just let sleeping dogs lie.
+I can’t count the number of times I’ve said something to a friend or relative and immediately regretted it.
+Often, we speak too quickly, blurting out what’s on our minds without thinking.
+However, a truly wise person considers the consequences of their words before speaking.
+A wise speaker is sensitive to the moods, temperaments, and feelings of those they are conversing with.
+They know the right words to say at the right time.
+A sensitive speaker understands when to give a gentle response, when to offer a stern rebuke, when to bring up a topic, and when to let bygones be bygones.

 The Encourager

-Everything that meant something to this woman had been taken away from her.
-Her husband, her sons, her hopes and dreams for the future were all gone.
-Her first daughter-in-law had just left and the second would probably leave any minute from now leaving her as a poor, lonely, empty woman with no one in the world to turn to.
-But to her utmost surprise, Ruth, her daughter-in-law, drew near to her, held her hands tightly and said, “Don’t urge me to leave you or to turn back from you.
-Where you go I will go, and where you stay I will stay.
-Your people will be my people and your God my God…”(Ruth 1:16-17).
+Everything that mattered to this woman had been taken from her.
+Her husband, her sons, and her hopes and dreams for the future were all gone.
+Her first daughter-in-law had just left, and the second would probably leave at any moment, leaving her as a poor, lonely, and empty woman with no one in the world to turn to.

-Those words made all the difference to Naomi.
-They were warmer and more comforting than any hug could be.
-They made her feel special.
-They made her feel like a person of worth.
-They helped her to stop focusing on her situation and to focus on God.
-They brought hope back to her.
-They gave her the strength to wipe away her tears and start living again.
+Those words made all the difference for Naomi.
+They were warmer and more comforting than any hug could provide.
+They made her feel valued and special, helping her shift her focus from her situation to God.
+They restored her hope and provided her the strength to wipe away her tears and start living again.

-People all over are struggling with different kinds of fears and pains.
-The words we speak matter a great deal.
-They could make a person either give up in despair, or move on to become a person of relevance and value.
-And so we need to daily yield our tongue to the Lord, so the words we speak build up not tear down and make us real sources of joy and blessing.
+People everywhere are struggling with various fears and pains.
+The words we speak hold significant power.
+They can either lead someone to despair or inspire them to become a person of relevance and value.
+Therefore, we should daily surrender our words to the Lord, ensuring that what we say builds others up rather than tearing them down, making us true sources of joy and blessing.

 PHOTO CREDIT: creationswap